root-foundation/root/README.md

 Markets are the best mechanism we've found to allocate resources *given* a certain notion of value.
 Instead of throwing away markets, we should try and *improve* our notion of value so that we optimize for what we actually value, instead of optimizing for a restrictive, limited *projection* of what we actually value.

-We need to find a way to enable *true*, holistic value to be represented.
+We need to find a way to tangibly represent *true*, *holistic* value.

 ## RootNet

 Personal tokens and the NetworkToken that we discussed earlier are part of a larger system — *RootNet*.

-RootNet is a network designed to enable a more *true*, *holistic* notion of value to emerge — so that we can efficiently push resources to what we *actually* value.
+RootNet is a network designed to enable a more *true*, *holistic* notion of value to emerge — so that we can efficiently allocate resources to what we *actually* value.

 On RootNet, activity is not divided.
 There is no distinction between social and financial.
 RootNet is based on a single primitive — *the token* — that represents *potential*, that can be assigned to an individual (*personal token*), collective (*network token*), or expression (*company token*, etc.).
 Each user on RootNet is assigned a *personal token*.